abcnorio/nspawn-aiml/Readme.md

 ls -Ralh $OFFICIALPATH/$VNAME | less
 ```

 If there are already created users on the container - what we did above - we have to give them back their ID.
 For this we log into the container as `root`.
 We change for every user the ownership of the `/home` folder.
-We could have created the users afterwards, but then due to the restrictions introduced (high UID for `root`) it fails to create a proper password and therefor fails to create a user.
+We could have created the users afterwards, but then due to the restrictions introduced (high UID for `root`) it fails to create a proper password and therefor fails to create a user completely.
 This failure looks like:

 ```
 root@aiml-gpu:~# adduser ai